NiranjanVelraj/covey.town/README.md

 | `TWILIO_API_KEY_SID`    | The SID of the new API key you created.   |
 | `TWILIO_API_KEY_SECRET` | The secret for the API key you created.   |
 | `TWILIO_API_AUTH_TOKEN` | Visible on your twilio account dashboard. |
+4. Also set the value of DATABASE_URL in the '.env' file.
+Specify the database connection string to the Atlas database.
+(For demo purposes use the following value DATABASE_URL=mongodb+srv://NiranjanVelraj:cduu8pV8PJGBNz7Y@coveytowngroup4.96ayh.mongodb.net/CoveyTown?retryWrites=true&w=majority)

 ### Starting the backend
+Navigate to `services/townService/` folder and run npm install for the first time.
+Also, run ‘npx prisma generate’ to generate the schemas for the database.
+This step is also required only for the first time.

-Once your backend is configured, you can start it by running `npm start` in the `services/townService` directory (the first time you run it, you will also need to run `npm install` and then run `npx prisma generate`).
-The backend will automatically restart if you change any of the files in the `services/townService/src` directory.
+Once your backend is configured, you can start it by running `npm start` in the `services/townService` directory The backend will automatically restart if you change any of the files in the `services/townService/src` directory.

 ### Configuring the frontend